muhamadfachri185-12/playsphere-user-transaction-analysis/README.md

 <br><br>
 <h2>Insight & Deep Dive</h2>
-<h4>Sales Trends and Growth Rates</h4>
+<h3>Sales Trends and Growth Rates</h3>

-* PlaySphere generates an average of approximately $2 million in annual revenue with around 7,000 customer orders per year.
+* PlaySphere generates about $2M annually with ~7,000 orders, showing a stable mid-scale sales volume.
-* Sales reached their highest point between 2020 and early 2021, driven by increased demand for gaming and electronic products during that pandemic period.
+* Sales peaked in 2020 to early 2021, driven by a pandemic-era surge in demand for gaming and electronics.
-* Based on the 2019 and 2020 data, seasonality patterns show that sales and order volume peak in December (approximately 12% of total orders), while the lowest levels occur in January and February (4% - 5% of total orders).
+* Seasonality is clear, with December contributing ~12% of annual orders, while January–February fall to just 4–5%, marking the lowest activity.
-* North America is the largest contributor to revenue, accounting for more than 52% of total global sales between 2019 and 2021.
-EMEA follows with 30.3%
+* Revenue is heavily concentrated in Western markets, with North America contributing 52% and EMEA 30.3%, reinforcing that these two regions are the core drivers of PlaySphere’s global performance.

-<h4>Key Product Performance</h4>
+<h3>Key Product Performance</h3>

-* Demand for gaming electronics surged in 2020, driven largely by lockdown behavior and increased at-home entertainment.
-Several key products — including PlayStation 5 bundles, gaming monitors, and Nintendo Switch — saw rapid growth during this period.
+* Demand for gaming electronics spiked sharply in 2020 as lockdown behavior drove a major shift toward at-home entertainment, boosting sales for PlayStation 5 bundles, gaming monitors, and Nintendo Switch consoles.
-* The strongest growth came from PlayStation 5 Bundles (+381%), Lenovo IdeaPad Gaming Laptops (+204%), and Acer Nitro V (+133%), reflecting a rapid shift toward high-performance gaming devices.
+* The fastest growth came from PS5 Bundles (+381%), Lenovo IdeaPad Gaming Laptops (+204%), and Acer Nitro V (+133%), highlighting a decisive consumer shift toward high-performance gaming devices.
-* Despite strong pandemic-driven demand, sales dropped significantly in 2021 (-70% to -90%) across almost all product categories, indicating that the spike was temporary and heavily tied to pandemic-specific behavior.
+* This surge proved temporary, as product sales dropped –70% to –90% in 2021, confirming that the 2020 boom was pandemic-driven rather than sustainable growth.
-* Overall, just three products — the 4K Gaming Monitor, Nintendo Switch, and PS5 Bundle — contribute over $5.2M, making up more than 85% of total revenue ($6.15M).
+* Three products — the 4K Gaming Monitor, Nintendo Switch, and PS5 Bundle — dominate performance with more than $5.2M in revenue, accounting for over 85% of total sales ($6.15M).
-* The 27-inch 4K Gaming Monitor is the strongest revenue driver, generating $1.97M, making it the top-performing product across all periods.
+* The 27-inch 4K Gaming Monitor is the top revenue contributor at $1.97M, making it the strongest performer across all years.
-* The Nintendo Switch follows closely with $1.66M, showing consistently high sales throughout the timeline, indicating strong and stable consumer demand.
+* The Nintendo Switch follows with $1.66M, showing consistently strong demand throughout the period.
-* Sony PlayStation 5 Bundle also delivers substantial results with $1.59M in revenue, reinforcing the dominance of gaming consoles during the observed years.
+* The PS5 Bundle adds $1.59M, reinforcing gaming consoles as one of the most influential and high-impact categories for PlaySphere.

-<h4>Key Sales by Marketing Channels & Plaftorm</h4>
+<h3>Key Sales by Marketing Channels & Plaftorm</h3>

-* Direct marketing is the strongest revenue driver, generating the highest sales across every major product — especially the 27in 4K Monitor, Nintendo Switch, and PlayStation 5 Bundle.
+* Direct marketing is the dominant revenue engine, driving the highest sales across all major products, particularly the 27” 4K Monitor, Nintendo Switch, and PS5 Bundle.
-* Social media consistently underperforms, with most products generating less than $30K from this channel.
+* Social media remains the weakest channel, with most products generating under $30K and showing limited impact on overall revenue.
-* North America is the top-performing region, generating over $2.6M from direct marketing alone.
+* North America leads performance with over $2.6M generated through direct marketing, reinforcing its position as PlaySphere’s strongest market.
-* EMEA ranks second, contributing $1.63M through direct marketing, showing strong customer responsiveness to targeted campaigns.
+* EMEA follows at $1.63M, indicating strong customer responsiveness to targeted outreach campaigns.
-* Social media performs poorly across all regions — particularly in LATAM, where it generates only ~$1.7K.
+* Social media is especially ineffective in LATAM, contributing only ~$1.7K, confirming poor traction in emerging markets.
-* 2020 marks the peak of marketing performance, with direct marketing revenue jumping from $1.3M (2019) to $3.45M (2020), driven by pandemic-led online purchasing.
+* Marketing activity peaked in 2020, when direct marketing revenue surged from $1.3M (2019) to $3.45M, fueled by pandemic-driven digital purchasing.
-* Email and social media channels also saw substantial growth in 2020, reflecting the overall shift toward digital engagement.
+* Email and social channels also rose sharply in 2020, reflecting a broad shift toward online engagement during lockdowns.
-* 2021 shows a steep decline, with direct marketing dropping back to ~$437K, returning close to pre-pandemic levels.
+* By 2021, performance dropped sharply, with direct marketing revenue falling back to ~$437K, returning near pre-pandemic levels.
-* These trends show that the pandemic spike was temporary, not a sign of long-term marketing growth.
+* These shifts confirm that the 2020 spike was pandemic-driven and temporary, not a sustainable indicator of long-term channel growth.

-<h4>Product Revenue & Performance by Region</h4>
+<h3>Product Revenue & Performance by Region</h3>

 * 2020 became a clear global anomaly, with every region surging by roughly +150% to +200% in revenue and orders due to a pandemic-driven demand spike rather than true regional growth.
 * In 2021, all regions experienced an –85% to –90% collapse in revenue and orders, signaling a sharp post-pandemic correction that simply pulled demand back to near-2019 levels and confirmed the artificial nature of the 2020 spike.